×

 Saving on funeral costs

 There are various ways in which you can keep the cost down when planning your own funeral, or that of someone else.
-Opting for a simple funeral or direct cremation that avoids many of the optional extras is an effective way to pay a lower price.
+As different types of funerals and their costs can vary, opting for a simple funeral or direct cremation that avoids many of the optional extras is an effective way to pay a lower price.
 Doing your market research and comparing the different options which are out there is another good way of making sure that you are getting the most for your money.

 Choosing a simple or direct cremation